rjlee/actual-auto-categorise/README.md

 LOG_LEVEL: info
 # Classifier to use: 'ml' for Embed+KNN or 'tf' for TensorFlow.js (default: ml)
 CLASSIFIER_TYPE: ml

+# Mark newly categorized transactions as reconciled when true; set to false to disable (default: true)
+AUTO_RECONCILE: true
 ```

 A sample YAML config file is provided in `config.example.yaml`.
 Copy it to `config.yaml` or `config.yml` in the project root and adjust as needed.